 - If a swab is indicated (follow the procedure to perform the swab), also wear protective glasses if available.
 Do not completely remove your patient's mask during the procedure, only lower their mask to expose the nose whilst keeping their mouth covered.

-Inform them about the need for self-isolation at home for 10 days and until 48 hours after the resolution of their symptoms.
-Provide them with the FOPH flyer for "self-isolation".
+- Inform any suspect patient (whether or not they need to be tested) about the need for self-isolation at home for 10 days and until 48 hours after the resolution of their symptoms.
+Provide them with the FOPH flyer for "self-isolation"

-Inform them about the need for self-quarantine for contacts living under the same roof.
+- Inform the patient about the need for self-quarantine for contacts living under the same roof.
 Provide them with the FOPH flyer for "self-quarantine".

 Once the consultation is completed, clean the surfaces and ventilate the room for a few minutes